 The Copper Canyon train construction was one of the great engineering works of the 19th century and the 20th century.

-The real challenge was building the rail between the station of Creel in Chihuahua and San Pedro, Sinaloa, those were the most complex 258 kilometers or railroad tracks.
+The real challenge was building the rail between the station of Creel in Chihuahua and San Pedro, Sinaloa, those were the most complex 258 kilometers of railroad tracks.

 Today when you pass through this area in one of our Copper Canyon tours you will understand why it was so difficult to construct a railroad there.
 The railroad would cross the bulk of the Western Sierra Madre Mountains.

-The railroad was inaugurated with the help of the Mexican Federal Government on November 24, 1961 as the Chihuahua al Pacifico Railroad known today as El Chepe.
+The railroad was inaugurated with the help of the Mexican Federal Government on November 24, 1961, like the Chihuahua al Pacifico Railroad known today as El Chepe.

 On June 11, 1987, in accordance with a new presidential decree, The Chihuahua al Pacifico Railroad became part of the national railroad organization, National Railroads of Mexico.